Roger Federer stunned by Grigor Dimitrov at US Open

 (CNN)There has been a massive, unexpected development at the US Open: The "Big 3" in the men's singles draw is down to one.

 It's the first time Dimitrov, 28, has beaten Federer in eight tries.
 He'll next face the fifth-ranked Daniil Medvedev, who defeated No. 23 seed Stan Wawrinka earlier Tuesday.
+Dimitrov and Medvedev have split their two previous matches, back in 2017.
+Neither have reached a grand slam final.

+After the fourth set, Federer sought the trainer and left the court for a medical timeout, a rarity coming from him.
+His level dropped in the fifth set.

+"I just needed some treatment on my upper -- what is it -- back, neck," Federer told reporters.
+"Just needed to try to loosen it up, crack it and see if it was going to be better.

 The exit of the 38-year-old Swiss follows world No. 1 Novak Djokovic; the 32-year-old Serb retired in his match in the round of 16 against Wawrinka on Sunday because of shoulder trouble.